jerryp1/mapcomp/README.md

 `mpc4j` aims to provide an academic library for researchers to study and develop MPC and related protocols in a unified manner.
 As `mpc4j` tries to provide state-of-the-art MPC implementations, researchers could leverage the library to have fair and quick comparisons between the new protocols they proposed and existing ones.

+### Features

+`mpc4j` has the following features:

+- **Aarch64 support**: `mpc4j` can run on both `x86_64` and `aarch64`.
+Researchers can develop and test protocols on Macbook M1 (`aarch64`) and then run experiments on Linux OS (`x86_64`).
+- **SM series support**: In cases, developers may want to use SM series algorithms (SM2 for public-key operations, SM3 for hashing, and SM4 for block cipher operations) instead of regular algorithms (like secp256k1 for public-key operations, SHA256 for hashing, and AES for block cipher operations).
+Also, the SM series algorithms are accepted by ISO/IES, so it may be necessary to support SM series algorithms under MPC settings. `mpc4j` leverages [Bouncy Castle](https://www.bouncycastle.org/java.html) to support SM series algorithms.

-## Contact
+### Contact

 `mpc4j` is mainly developed by Weiran Liu.
 Feel free to contact me at [liuweiran900217@gmail.com](mailto:liuweiran900217@gmail.com).
 The submodules involving Fully Homomorphic Encryption (FHE) are mainly developed by [Liqiang Peng](mailto:shelleyatsun@gmail.com).
 The submodules involving Vector Oblivious Linear Evaluation (VOLE) are mainly developed by [Hanwen Feng](mailto:hanw.feng94@gmail.com).

-## Who Uses `mpc4j`
+### Who Uses `mpc4j`

 Currently, [DataTrust](https://dp.alibaba.com/product/datatrust) is powered by `mpc4j`.
 If your project uses `mpc4j` and you do not mind it appearing here, don't hesitate to get in touch with me.

-## Features

-`mpc4j` has the following features:

-- **Aarch64 support**: `mpc4j` can run on both `x86_64` and `aarch64`.
-Researchers can develop and test protocols on Macbook M1 (`aarch64`) and then run experiments on Linux OS (`x86_64`).
-- **SM series support**: In cases, developers may want to use SM series algorithms (SM2 for public-key operations, SM3 for hashing, and SM4 for block cipher operations) instead of regular algorithms (like secp256k1 for public-key operations, SHA256 for hashing, and AES for block cipher operations).
-Also, the SM series algorithms are accepted by ISO/IES, so it may be necessary to support SM series algorithms under MPC settings. `mpc4j` leverages [Bouncy Castle](https://www.bouncycastle.org/java.html) to support SM series algorithms.

 ## Some Implementations of our Work

 Package `pmid` in `mpc4j-s2pc-pso` contains the implementation of our paper "Efficient Private Multiset ID Protocols and Applications to Private Multiset Operations" (manuscript).
 The configuration files are under `conf/pmid` in `mpc4j-s2pc-pso`.
 We are still updating the paper.
 We will release the final version when possible.

 Our paper ["Linear Private Set Union from Multi-Query Reverse Private Membership Test"](https://eprint.iacr.org/2022/358.pdf) was accepted to USENIX Security 2023.
 Package `psu` in `mpc4j-s2pc-pso` contains the implementation of this paper.
 The configuration files are under `conf/psu` in `mpc4j-s2pc-pso`.
 Run `java -jar mpc4j-s2pc-pso-X.X.X-jar-with-dependencies.jar conf_file_name.txt` separately on two platforms with direct network connections (using the network channel assigned in config files) or on two terminals in one platform (using local network 127.0.0.1).
+Note that **you need first to run the server and then run the client. **The server and the client implicitly synchronize before running the protocol, and the first step is the client sends something like "hello" to the server.
+If the server is offline at that time, the program will get stuck.

 Our paper ["OpBoost: A Vertical Federated Tree Boosting Framework Based on Order-Preserving Desensitization"](https://arxiv.org/abs/2210.01318) was accpeted to VLDB 2023.
 Module `mpc4j-sml-opboost` contains the implementation of this paper.
 The configuration files are under `conf` in `mpc4j-sml-opboost`.
 Like `psu`, run `java -jar mpc4j-s2pc-pso-X.X.X-jar-with-dependencies.jar conf_file_name.txt` separately on two platforms with direct network connections (using the network channel assigned in config files) or on two terminals in one platform (using local network 127.0.0.1).
+Note that **you need first to run the server and then run the client. **

 ## References